opencybersecurityalliance/stix-shifter/bundle_validator/README.md

 ## Prerequisites:

-Make sure you have Python 3 installed and a shell terminal available in your machine.
+The following needs to be installed on your local machine:

+1. Python 3
+2. GIT

-If you have not already cloned the [stix-shifter github project](https://github.com/opencybersecurityalliance/stix-shifter), you need to install GIT in order to clone the STIX-shifter git repository:
+If you have not already cloned the [stix-shifter github project](https://github.com/opencybersecurityalliance/stix-shifter):
 ```
 git clone https://github.com/opencybersecurityalliance/stix-shifter.git
 ```